hiero-ledger/hiero-sdk-js/tck/README.md

+# Go SDK TCK server

+This is a server that implements the [SDK TCK specification](https://github.com/hiero-ledger/hiero-sdk-tck/) for the Js SDK.

 # TCK Server Start-Up Guide 🛠️

 This guide will help you set up, start, and test the TCK server using Docker and Node.js.
 Follow the steps below to ensure a smooth setup.